odelrio/odelrio/README.md

 - Kubernetes
 - Unit, integration and acceptance testing

+And I'm up to adopt new technologies such as Rust or Go.

 # ⛏ Experience

 <a href="http://letgo.com"><img src="https://raw.githubusercontent.com/odelrio/odelrio/master/img/letgo.jpg" align="left" width="110px"/>**letgo**</a> – Backend Developer for 3 years